Xeno333/1042/docs/roadmap.md

 ### Mapgen

 - Improve cave generation
-- Make treasures spawn.
-Done
-- Move mapgen to no-longer use a single mapgen file.
-Done

 ### UI

 - Add API for modding the inventory (I TX_Miner plan on making a new API + inventory for Luanti in general and might merge that here)
-- Fix `hotbar` for multiplayer